 Remember how magical jello was when you were a kid?
-It came in florescent colors and jiggled and sometimes had fruit suspended in it!
+It came in florescent colors and jiggled and even sometimes had fruit suspended in it!
 The main ingredient, gelatin, is what gives jello its jiggly texture.
 At some point you surely heard the rumor about the gelatin in jello being made from horse hooves (the rumor was true at one point, but now it’s primarily made from pig parts).
-It’s ok to be grossed out though, because jello is nasty: aside from the gelatin, it contains sugar or artificial sweetener, artificial flavors, and food coloring.
+While that seems gross when you’re a kid, using all parts of the animal means less waste, and some of these parts are quite beneficial.
+Gelatin has beneficial properties, and you can use it to boost health.

-But gelatin, jello’s primary ingredient, is quite the superfood.
-Gelatin is made from cooked collagen that is produced from the hides, ligaments, tendons and cartilage of pigs and cattle.
-Quality matters here obviously!
-The main gelatin on the market is Knox, which is not made from humanely raised animals.
-I like both Vital Proteins and Great Lakes gelatin which is kosher and made from pigs and grass fed cattle.
-I get the Great Lakes red label that you can use to make puddings, panna cotta, gummy snacks, marshmallows and other treats you want to gel.
-I also add it to smoothies to thicken them and for the protein and benefits.
+The main gelatin on the market is Knox, which is not made from humanely raised animals, and quality matters when you’re consuming animal products.
+I like Vital Proteins beef gelatin, which is made from pastured and grass fed beef.
+You can use it to make healthier jello, puddings, panna cotta, gummy snacks, homemade marshmallows and other treats that need a thickener.
+I add it to smoothies to thicken them and for the protein and benefits.

 - Great source of trace minerals and amino acids

-*Good protein source.
+- Good protein source.
 I like to add 1-2 tablespoons to smoothies.

-*Builds healthy skeletal system and strong teeth
+- Builds healthy skeletal system and strong teeth

-*Healing for the GI tract
+- Healing for the GI tract

-*Excellent for joint and tendon support.
+- Excellent for joint and tendon support.
 Great source of chondroitin and glucosamine

-*Good for post workout muscle recovery
+- Good for post workout muscle recovery

-*May aid in weight loss due to amino acid content
+- May aid in weight loss due to amino acid content

 - Supportive for hormones, thyroid & adrenals

 My favorite gelatin treats are mousses and puddings.
 I typically make pumpkin or chocolate puddings.
 Mmmmm… therapeutic pudding!
 None of the artificial junky ingredients from store-bought pudding.